kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 ## System Architecture

+### Agent-Based Architecture Design

+The EMS implements a sophisticated hierarchical agent-based architecture with strict "NO FALLBACKS" compliance.
+This design evolved from traditional monolithic optimization to a modular, extensible system where each agent has specialized responsibilities:

+#### Agent Hierarchy and Coordination

+1. **Primary Optimization Layer**:
+   - `GlobalOptimizer`: Orchestrates building-level optimization using MILP
+   - **Production Standard**: Only `optimize_phases_centralized()` method allowed in production
+   - Legacy `optimize_centralized()` method deprecated for enhanced phase-based optimization

+2. **Learning and Adaptation Layer**:
+   - `ProbabilityModelAgent`: Manages adaptive learning with Jensen-Shannon divergence tracking
+   - Implements dual prior system (uniform vs learned priors) with mathematical convergence
+   - Adaptive learning rates with hyperparameters: LR_TAU (20), LR_MIN/MAX (0.002-0.10)

+3. **Device Management Layer**:
+   - `FlexibleDeviceAgent`: Handles device-specific optimization with preference penalties
+   - Supports three device models: discrete_phase, partial_usage, fixed
+   - Season detection and PV integration capabilities

+4. **Energy Asset Layer**:
+   - `BatteryAgent`: Base class for energy storage with SOC management and degradation modeling
+   - `EVAgent`: Extends BatteryAgent with EV constraints (`must_be_full_by_hour` default: 7 AM)
+   - `PVAgent`: Solar forecasting with uncertainty quantification

+5. **Infrastructure Layer**:
+   - `GridAgent`: Import/export pricing (0.25/0.05 €/kWh) and capacity constraints
+   - `GlobalConnectionLayer`: Building-level coordination and load averaging
+   - `WeatherAgent`: Environmental data integration

+#### Agent Communication and Data Flow

+The agents communicate through well-defined interfaces with strict data contracts:

+- **DuckDB Integration**: All agents access data via `common.get_con()` for zero-copy efficiency
+- **Configuration Management**: Centralized YAML configuration with environment variable overrides
+- **MLflow Tracking**: Comprehensive experiment tracking with the `EMS_OptimizationTracker` class

+#### Why Agent-Based Architecture?

+The refactoring to agent-based architecture addressed several critical limitations:

+1. **Modularity**: Each agent can be developed, tested, and deployed independently
+2. **Scalability**: New device types or optimization methods can be added as new agents
+3. **Maintainability**: Clear separation of concerns reduces complexity and technical debt
+4. **Testability**: Each agent can be unit tested in isolation with comprehensive validation (`tests/test_agent_*`)
+5. **Production Compliance**: Strict "NO FALLBACKS" policy ensures consistent agent-only operation

 The EMS follows a modular architecture designed for extensibility, maintainability, and real-world deployment.
 This section outlines the overall system design, component interactions, and implementation details.

 ### High-Level Architecture